 12. How much does the accommodation usually cost?

 It is around $250 to $500 per month.

 Take the mototaxi or public bus.
 But for me, the best and easiest way, especially in the North, is to buy your motorbike or a scooter which starts at $250 above.
 There are a lot of people selling their used motorbikes too.

-14. Do I need an International Driver’s License to be able to drive around?
+14. Do I need an International Driver’s License to be able to drive a motorcycle around?

 15. How much do you spend per month?

 It depends.
 Meals are $3 to $5 a sometimes even less.
 The accommodation is $250 to $500 and if you have your motorcycle, then add up the gasoline cost.

 16. How can you send money back to the Philippines?